Opticalp/instrumentall/README.md

 # Work in progress

-The current effort consists in remastering the actual Instrumentall development version (private SVN) while bringing it to GitHub.
+The remastering of InstrumentAll v1.0 (private SVN) is almost fully achieved with the released [v2.0](0814da7).
-This work includes deep cleaning of the code and Continuous Integration management.
+Some work has still to be done to automatize the development process (changelog, version incrementation, static code check).

-*Development status: release candidate for 2.0*
+*Development status: 2.0*

 [More informations](doc/README.md)